Scalable Second Order Optimization for Deep Learning: Scaling-up Second Order Optimization

-As we will show later in \cref{sec:experiments}, the computation of the second-order statistics and the preconditioned gradient does not add significantly to the runtime of each step.
-However computing the inverse $p$'th roots is very slow---as much as 100 times the step time in some cases---and performing these without slowing down the training was the main challenge in our system.
+Preconditioner statistics and gradient computations are expensive for large fully connected as well as embedding layers, we address these below.
+Computing the inverse $p$'th roots is slow ---as much as 100 times the step time in some cases---and calculating these without slowing down training was a key challenge in our system.